gtzilla/fastFrag/README.md

 I find the primary benefit of fastFrag, over concatenated strings specifically, is the end of unbalanced 'divs' or other elements.
 Each element is properly closed.
 Any 'errors' in the JSON show up clearly with a line number, 'Unexpected Identifier' for example, which means a comma is missing.
 This makes debugging even the most complex HTML structures very, very fast.

 In addition, the speed benefits of the library have been shocking to me.
 After repeatedly finding 'innerHTML' to be fast in any environment, fastFrag beats that.
 I'm working on a stats chart and example to demonstrate this.
+Again, if you're skilled in creating this type of graphical data and testing, __please__ contact me info < at > fastfrag < dot > org.
+I would love your help!

-fastFrag minimizes manipulation of the DOM api, which is generally considered to be 'slow'. fastFrag allows for infinitely complex JSON structures, that can be appended to the DOM in a single line of code.
+fastFrag minimizes manipulation of the DOM API, which is generally considered to be *slow*. fastFrag allows for infinitely complex JSON structures, that can be appended to the DOM in a single line of code.
+This reduces the number of times the DOM is accessed.
+Updating the DOM require the browser to update its layout and paint events in order to display the new content.

     document.body.appendChild( fastFrag.create({ content : [...] }) );